Problematic fonts in MS Access.

 In Access 2010 ClearType is defaulted to ON even if disabled in the OS (RespectSystemFontSmooth)

-In Access 2013 ClearType is disabled due to incompatibility with tablets (which can be rotated)
+In Access 2013 and 2016 ClearType is disabled due to incompatibility with tablets (which can be rotated)

-This means that fonts from the ClearType font collection (Calibri, Cambria etc) will not look so good in Office 2013.
+This means that fonts from the ClearType font collection (Calibri, Cambria etc) will not look as good in Office 2013 or 2016.

-To replace the font used in an existing database, the code below can be used to globally replace with a suitable True Type font such as Microsoft Sans Serif.
+To replace the font used in an existing database, the code below can be used to globally replace it with a suitable True Type font such as Microsoft Sans Serif, Arial or Verdana.